How to Give Feedback to Employees Who Can’t Handle Criticism

 Make It a Conversation

 Sometimes working toward a goal requires managers to implement feedback from their employees, especially when employees need to communicate with another department or if they need additional resources for one of their projects.
 Managers can’t react defensively to employee feedback and expect employees to remain open to feedback.
-If your feedback system is going to overcome the fear of giving feedback, then it needs to apply to everyone.
-When employees see that managers act on their feedback, it goes beyond making them feel like they’re heard; it provides solid evidence that their ideas and decisions matter.

-What to Avoid When Giving Feedback
+What to Avoid When Giving Employee Feedback

-Being Too General/Vague
+Being Too General or Vague

 Negative Body Language or Tone of Voice

 A large part of communication isn’t in the actual words we say.
 How we say it (tone) and the way our body moves (body language) play a role, too.
 When giving feedback to employees, it’s important to be aware of your nonverbal cues as well.
+According to Forbes, a mind-blowing 93% of communication is nonverbal, with body language accounting for 55% of the message we convey.

-For example, avoiding eye contact may make a person feel like you’re hiding something, or speaking curtly can make the most sincere compliments feel inauthentic.
+For example, speaking curtly can make the sincerest compliments feel inauthentic.
 Likewise, crossing your arms creates a barrier between you and the person you’re giving feedback to, while fidgeting can give the impression that you’re anxious to be done with the conversation.
+Make sure your body language and tone match the message you’re trying to communicate.

 Giving Too Much Feedback